slinkydeveloper/slinkydeveloper.github.io/source/_posts/2020-07-28-Kubernetes-controllers-A-New-Hope.md

 Wasm is an instruction set, targetable from every programming language, that runs in an isolated Virtual Machine.
 From [webassembly.org](https://webassembly.org/): _"WebAssembly (abbreviated Wasm) is a binary instruction format for a stack-based virtual machine.
 Wasm is designed as a portable compilation target for programming languages, enabling deployment on the web for client and server applications"_.
 That sounds like the perfect fit for our idea:

-* Because is isolated by default, we define piece by piece all the possible interactions between the plugins (controllers) and the host
+* Because it's isolated by default, we define all the possible interactions between the plugins (controllers) and the host, piece by piece
 * Because it runs in a sandboxed virtual machine, it can easily isolate catastrophic failures and guarantee safe access to specific memory regions
 * Because it's a general purpose instruction set, more similar to an ISA of a modern CPU other than the JVM bytecode, most languages can target it (GC-enabled, dynamic/static typed, ...).

 A list of supported languages is available [here](https://webassembly.org/getting-started/developers-guide/) and [here](https://stackoverflow.com/questions/43540878/what-languages-can-be-compiled-to-webassembly-wasm).
+Wasm is flexible enough that can be executed with ahead of time (AOT) compilation or with a just in time (JIT) interpreter.

 Although WebAssembly sounds like a web, or better a browser technology, in the last years several people are experimenting this technology [outside the browser](https://webassembly.org/docs/use-cases/#outside-the-browser).
 Most notably, CloudFlare FaaS service called Workers [use Wasm](https://blog.cloudflare.com/introducing-wrangler-cli/) to run C/Rust code using Google's V8 isolations.